 Type /action to quickly add this element from the slash command.

-Lets you format source code with numbered rows and syntax highlighting based on the language you choose.
+Code snippets let you format source code with numbered rows and syntax highlighting based on the language you choose.

 Make a date stand out with grey background; the default date format is Mon DD, YYYY.